Mrs. Dalloway

 Mental illness

-Septimus, as the shell-shocked war hero, operates as a pointed criticism of the treatment of mental illness and depression[2].
-Woolf lashes out at the medical discourse through Septimus' decline and ultimate suicide: his doctors make snap judgments about his condition, talk to him mainly through his wife, and dismiss his urgent confessions before he can make them.
+Septimus, as the shell-shocked war hero, operates as a pointed criticism of the treatment of mental illness and depression.[14]
+Woolf criticises medical discourse through Septimus' decline and suicide; his doctors make snap judgments about his condition, talk to him mainly through his wife, and dismiss his urgent confessions before he can make them.
+Rezia remarks that Septimus "was not ill.
+Dr Holmes said there was nothing the matter with him."[16]

-There are similarities in Septimus' condition to Woolf's own struggles with bipolar disorder (they both hallucinate that birds sing in Greek, and Woolf once attempted to throw herself out of a window as Septimus finally does)[2].
-Woolf eventually committed suicide by drowning.
+There are similarities in Septimus' condition to Woolf's struggles with bipolar disorder.
+Both hallucinate that birds sing in Greek, and Woolf once attempted to throw herself out of a window as Septimus does.[14]
+Woolf had also been treated for her condition at various asylums, from which her antipathy towards doctors developed.
+Woolf committed suicide by drowning, sixteen years after the publication of Mrs Dalloway.[20]

 Existential issues

-When Peter Walsh sees a girl in the street and stalks her for half an hour, he notes that his relationship to the girl was "made up, as one makes up the better part of life."
-By focusing on character's thoughts and perceptions, Woolf emphasizes the significance of private thoughts, rather than concrete events, in a person's life.
-Most of the plot points in Mrs Dalloway are realizations that the characters make in their own heads[2].
+When Peter Walsh sees a girl on the street and stalks her for half an hour, he notes that his relationship to the girl was "made up, as one makes up the better part of life."
+By focusing on characters' thoughts and perceptions, Woolf emphasizes the significance of private thoughts on existential crisis rather than concrete events in a person's life.
+Most of the plot in Mrs Dalloway consists of realizations that the characters subjectively make.[14]

-Fueled by her bout of ill health, Clarissa Dalloway is emphasized as a woman who appreciates life.
+Clarissa Dalloway is depicted as a woman who appreciates life.
 Her love of party-throwing comes from a desire to bring people together and create happy moments.
-Her charm, according to Peter Walsh who loves her, is a sense of joie de vivre, always summarized by the sentence, "There she was."
-She interprets Septimus Smith's death as an act of embracing life, and her mood remains light even when she figures out her marriage is a farce.
+Her charm, according to Peter Walsh, who loves her, is a sense of joie de vivre, always summarized by the sentence: "There she was."
+She interprets Septimus Smith's death as an act of embracing life and her mood remains light, even though she hears about it in the midst of the party.